Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration

 - *Glue*
-  Enter a connector which is added before each source attribute value.
+  Enter a connector which is added between the different source attribute values.

-  [comment]: <> (Glue - warum wird das auch vors erste attribut geschrieben?
-Ist das nicht sinnfrei?)